 The luxury Selong Selo development has hillside villas, some completed and some still under construction.

 An iSuRRF was built just off the property to handle the construction and the restaurant waste and as villas are completed, the guest waste to ensure no waste ends up in the environment.

-IDPM is working with the Selong Belanak Community Association and collecting beach waste and waste from some of the properties at the beach through a bins system and processing it at the Selong Selo iSuRRF.
+Advising the Selong Belanak Community Association and about collecting beach waste and waste from some of the properties at the beach through a bins system and processing it at the Selong Selo materials recovery facility.
 Community beach cleanup waste is also processed at the facility.

 with your business?